 Mr Kevis states that combinations or sequences with the actives such as Tri-allate and Diflufenican would further increase

-He also mentions the likely imminent launch of a new mode of action pre-emergence herbicide Luximo (cinmethylin) from BASF, which provides up to 12 weeks of effective residual control of grassweeds, with no known cross-resistance.
+He also mentions the likely imminent launch of a new mode of action pre-emergence herbicide Luximo (cinmethylin) from BASF, which provides up to four weeks of effective residual control of grassweeds, with no known cross-resistance.

 This is expected to be available for UK growers in autumn 2021.